 Welcome to Spruce Peak Arts!

-Theatre Birthday Parties – online and off – During the strictest days of quarantine Spruce Peak Arts provided Zoom Theatre Birthday Parties for dozens of families.
-As restrictions ease, families now have a choice – online or off!
+Spruce Peak Arts provided Zoom Theatre Birthday Parties for dozens of families during the quarantine.
+As venues open to full capacity this season, families now have a choice – online or off!
 For groups of up to 10 children in person birthday parties are now available on the Spruce Peak Arts stage.

 “Spruce Peak Arts was amazing to work with start to finish on the Zoom Birthday party.
 The end product was so fun to watch and a great keepsake.
 Thanks for an awesome quarantine birthday!”

 And, while you enjoy, please consider supporting the arts.
 With your support, we will continue to fulfill our mission to provide arts experiences to inspire, educate, and entertain all!
 Please, donate today!